thanhlongts2k/Learning_Javascript/README.md

 # Learning_Javascript

+- My name is `Long Louis`.
-This repository is for storing knowledge learned about JavaScript.
+- This repository is for storing knowledge learned about JavaScript.